gburatti/noa-fe-code-challenge/README.md

-# Noa frontend code challenge
+# Noa Technologies | Code challenge for frontend engineers (React.ts)
 This is a brief evaluation task to assess level of applicants to Noa Technologies frontend engineering positions.

 ## Our goals